pbo-linaro/qemu-linux-stack/README.md

 Build is based on containers to ensure it can be reproduced on any machine.
 Rootfs is derived from a container image.

+A custom Linux kernel can be built instead by creating a symlink named linux.

 ```
 # build system using:
 ./build.sh